wu-vincent/tsl-website/resources/cive70111/phoebe-js/paramslider-examples.md

 ## Compatibility

-- Works with existing HTML structure (non-destructive)
+- Automatically generates HTML structure from minimal container divs
-- Compatible with all existing CSS classes
+- Compatible with all existing CSS classes in phoebe.css
-- No conflicts with manual sliders on the same page
 - MathJax is optional (works without it)
+- Supports both linear and logarithmic scale sliders